Locations:

 5. It reduces home hazards

-Remember that scene from “Home Alone” when young Kevin McCallister sets a bunch of toy cars all over the floor so that the men robbing his home will slip on them?
+Remember that scene from the movie “Home Alone” when young Kevin McCallister sets a bunch of toy cars all over the floor so that the men robbing his home will slip on them?
 Yeah, it’s like that.

 When your floor is clean and uncluttered, you’re less likely to trip and fall over stray objects.
-“This is really important for older adults, as well as for people with young kids,” Dr. Potter notes.
+“This is really important for older adults, as well as for people with young kids,” Dr. Potter states.

 6. It gets you moving